versvs/ttrss2scuttle/README.md

 AUTHOR
 ======
-ttrss2scuttle is developed by Jose Alcántara (http://www.versvs.net).
+ttrss2scuttle is developed by Jose Alcántara (http://www.versvs.net) and the development is sponsored by Cartograf (http://www.cartograf.net).

 NOTES
 =====